BAD BLOCK - 2024

 Team

-• Sound creation/connected objects and co-writing : Thomas Sillard
+• Sound creation, device, and co-writing: Thomas Sillard

-• Sound and connected objects assistance: Mathieu Ducarre
+• Sound management alternately: Thomas Sillard and Mathieu Ducarre

 • Guest researcher: Emma Mérabet